 Based on Coordination of Benefits (COB), if the HBP is secondary, it will pay only if the services are provided by a HBP network provider - Tier 1 or Tier 2.
 As secondary, the TPA's payments will be based on the balance left after the primary health plan has paid.
 A copy of the Explanation of Benefits (EOB) from the primary health plan must be submitted to the TPA.
 The TPA will pay no more than that balance.
 In no event will the TPA pay more than it would have paid had the TPA been primary.
 The TPA will pay no more than the "allowable expense" for the healthcare involved.
-If the TPA's allowable expense is lower than the primary plan's, the TPA will use the primary health plan's allowable expense may be less than the actual bill.
+If the TPA's allowable expense is lower than the primary plan's, the TPA will use the primary health plan's allowable expense.
+The primary health plan's allowable expense may be less than the actual bill.

-- The TPA will NOT pay any co-payments required by the primary health plan.
-The TPA will pay only for services covered under your primary health plan only if you followed all of their procedural requirements including precertification and network provider rules. - If a member seeks services from a Tier 2 provider, before the Health Benefit Program will reimburse as secondary, the deductible must be met.
+- The TPA will NOT pay any co-payments required by the primary health plan. - If a member seeks services from a Tier 2 provider, before the Health Benefit Program will reimburse as secondary, the deductible must be met.